-- Under Regulation 33-109, the sponsoring firm of an individual who seeks registration is required to submit a completed Form 33-109F4, or in some cases a completed Form 33-109F2, for the individual through NRD.
+- Under Regulation 33-109, an individual who seeks registration is required to submit a completed Form 33-109F4, or in some cases a completed Form 33-109F2, through NRD.
 NRD automatically submits the relevant form to the appropriate regulators.
 In some circumstances, it is not necessary to complete the entire form.
 For example, it is not necessary to complete the entire form for an individual to seek registration in the same category in an additional jurisdiction, to add or remove a category of registration, or to register in a category with an additional or a new sponsoring firm.
 In those circumstances, the relevant NRD submission indicates which items of the form to complete. - Making an NRD submission under subsection (4) satisfies the individual's obligation to submit a completed Form 33-109F4.